 I wonder how many times I passed over a Moe Berg card because he wasn’t a great player.
 I didn’t know until many years later that he was an American World War II hero.
 I don’t know what happened to that baseball card collection, as I went off into the world the day after high school.

 I always thought about Harry Caray’s descriptions of players and actions when I was playing Little League baseball, and tried to style myself after my favorites.
 I was the pitcher for the Hannibal Yankees, and was pretty good, because I had the upper body strength to hurl the ball with some speed, and was accurate enough to hit the catcher’s glove most of the time.

 I wasn’t a very good batter, however.
-A couple of years later we discovered that I am nearsighted.
+A couple of years later we discovered that I was nearsighted.
 Although I could see up close, I wasn’t able to see detail in the distance, so it was hard to judge speed of the ball.
 It’s a wonder I was a good pitcher!
-In the above photo is the author, Larry Vaughn, age 9, 1953.
+In the above photo you can see my bravado; Larry Vaughn, age 9, 1953.

 Camery Field Playground

 When I was a youngster, about 11 or 12, the families who lived in the Elzea Addition area of Hannibal, Missouri, gathered together to turn an overgrown field west of Lindell Avenue at Clark Street into a neighborhood park named Camery Field, the first of its kind, and the concept for future neighborhood city parks. read more